-The course is an in-depth study of the structure and function of the human organism and is recommended for students interested in pre-medical, pre-dental, pre-nursing, physical therapy, and other health-related services.
-Instruction focuses on an overall survey of the human body covering cells, tissues, diseases, organs and systems.
-Students are responsible for using other sources, including the Internet, to supplement materials presented in the course and to complete individual assignments/projects, collaborative assignments/projects, and laboratory experiments.
-The labs include a variety of approaches from modeling mechanical principles to collecting and assessing vital signs.
-Dissections are valuable for learning anatomy, so the dissection of the feline and other appropriate organs are mandatory.
+The course is recommended for students interested in pre-medical, pre-dental, pre-nursing, physical therapy, and other health-related service careers.
+It is an in-depth study of the structure and function of the various human body components.
+Instruction focuses on an overall survey of cells, tissues, organs and diseases of all human body systems.
+Students are responsible for keeping a proper scientific notebook and collaborating on various assignments, projects, and laboratory experiments.
+The labs include a variety of approaches from modeling mechanical principles with ECG and peak flow-meter data to collecting and assessing vital signs and performing animal organ dissections.